djipco/webmidi/website/api/classes/InputChannel.md

 <a id="event:rpn"></a>

-Event emitted when an RPN message is received on the input.
-Four types of RPN messages can be received:
+Event emitted when any RPN message is received on the input.
+There are four types of RPN
+messages:

   * `"dataentrycoarse"`
   * `"dataentryfine"`